 ESC

 An ESC, or electronic speed controller, is a driver commonly used to control brushless motors, especially in drones and RC vehicles.
-Comparing this board with a conventional ESC matters because FOC drivers can offer smoother low-speed control and more precise torque or position control.
+Compared with a field-oriented control driver, a conventional ESC typically offers less smooth low-speed control and less precise torque or position control.

 Find this product in